Best Math Activities for Preschoolers

 Learning at the preschool level should be just as much fun.

-In everyday play at home or in the classroom, there are lots of activities that can be scheduled for independent play as well as teacher-led activities.
+For everyday play at home or in the classroom, try these activities that can be scheduled for independent play as well as teacher-led activities.

 Some of the math concepts we can support during the early years include counting one to ten, sorting colors and shapes, comparing sizes and weights.

-The activities are divided into two categories: Numerals and Sorting
+To help you choose a math play idea, the activities are divided into two categories: Numbers and Sorting

 Here's a simple explanation of the difference between numbers and numerals.